spyren/Mecrisp-Cube/README.md

 The following part is only for people who are interested how Forth works and have knowledge about the ARM Assembler.
-There is a built-in disassembler (consider the machine code `B500` is 16 bit hex number, but i is stored as `00` `B5`):
+There is a built-in disassembler (consider the machine code `B500` is 16 bit hex number, but it is stored as `00` `B5`):
 ```
 see hello